mikaellindemann/Distributed-Consensus/DESCRIPTION.md

 The algorithm works by collecting every StateChange from all nodes in the system and determining what the history of execution was in the system.

-Using the `LocalTimestamp` and `Id` of `Age`s we can build a _happens-before_ relation of the system up to the current point in time and determine what/if any nodes are faulty.
+Using the `Age` and history of the nodes in the system we can build a _happens-before_ relation up to the current point in time and determine what/if any nodes are faulty.

 The algorithm fetches the initial and current `State` of every node to further assist in creating the history.